 How Social Security Is Funded

-The government’s Social Security program is financed by payroll taxes paid by both employers and employees.
+Employers and employees pay payroll taxes that finance the government’s Social Security program.
 While self-employed people pay 12.4% of their income, employees pay 6.2% of their labor and 6.2% to their employers.
-After that, these taxes are transferred to a trust fund, which uses them to cover benefits.
-Eighty-eight percent of the funds are distributed to retirees, their families, and the surviving wives and children of workers who have passed away, according to the Social Security Administration.
+After that, the government transfers these taxes to a trust fund, which uses them to cover benefits.
+The Social Security Administration distributes 88% of funds to retirees, their families, and the surviving wives and children of workers who have passed away.
 People with disabilities and their families get the remaining 12%.
 Social Security is one of the most effective government programs since its administrative expenses are minimal, amounting to less than 1% of the entire amount paid into the trust fund.

 Claiming Strategies and Supplemental Income Needs